Minds On

 Consolidation

-In this learning activity, you explored two different Loyalist groups and their journey of migrating to present-day Nova Scotia, New Brunswick, Quebec, and Ontario.
+In this learning activity, you learned about two groups of Loyalists and their journey to what is now Nova Scotia, New Brunswick, Quebec, and Ontario.
 There were a variety of reasons that Loyalists chose to and were forced to leave their homes for Canada.

 Push factors are reasons that Loyalists had to leave their land or factors that pushed them away.
 Pull factors are reasons Loyalists were drawn to their new land or factors that pulled them to their new homes.